Bundaberg: Further progress

-St Joseph's School opened on June 1876.
+St Joseph's School opened in June 1876.

 With the passage of the Local Authorities Act 1902, Barolin Division became the Shire of Barolin and the Borough of Bundaberg became the Town of Bundaberg on 31 March 1903.
 On 22 November 1913, Bundaberg was proclaimed a City.

 In 1912 Bundaberg pioneering aviator Bert Hinkler built and successfully flew his own glider on Mon Repos beach.
 He also completed a noteworthy non-stop flight from London to Turin in 1920.
 The following year in 1921 Hinkler flew from Sydney to Bundaberg, non-stop, in a record breaking flight of 8 and a half hours, in the process beating a telegram he had sent to his mother, to warn her of his arrival.

 The Bundaberg War Memorial commemorating those who died in the Anglo-Boer War and World War I was unveiled by Major-General Charles Brand on 30 July 1921.
 The Bundaberg digger was imported from Italy and is constructed of Italian marble.
 The completed memorial, at a cost of £1,650, was the third most costly to be erected in Queensland.
 It is a major regional memorial and one of the two most intact digger memorials that remain in their original settings of intersections.

 The Bundaberg tragedy of 1928 resulted in the deaths of 12 children in a 24-hour period after they were administered a contaminated diphtheria vaccine.

 In 1941 the Sisters of Mercy purchased the house Brabourne (originally owned by prominent citizen Frederick Buss) and established St Mary's Hostel, for women and girls working in or visiting Bundaberg.
 After World War II, doctors were calling for modern hospital facilities in Bundaberg, so the Sisters converted the hostel into the Mater Private Hospital, a 24-bed hospital with an operating theatre, chapel, and accommodation for the nurses and maids, officially opening on 28 July 1946.
 The nurses were initially all nuns, but they established a training school for other women to become nurses.
 The hospital expanded over the years with additional beds, operating theatres, X-ray, pathology and a dedicated children's ward.
 It was the first hospital in Queensland to use the Zeiss ophthalmic microscope, the first regional hospital in Queensland to have a lymphoedema clinic, and to use facial recognition technology for endoscopic sinus surgery.

 In the 1960s the township was completely flooded by the Burnett river.
-In 1967 Bundaberg celebrated its centenerary by producing a coin and opening The Bundaberg and District Historical Museum in the Bundaberg Botanical Gardens in Bundaberg North.
+In 1967 Bundaberg celebrated its centenary by producing a coin and opening The Bundaberg and District Historical Museum in the Bundaberg Botanical Gardens in Bundaberg North.